bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

 [+] FIX: Revisit default settings code.
 Difficulty should default to "normal" not to "custom"
     [+] Fixed defaults
-    [+] I fixed defaults, but switching profiles needs to reload settings from the new save file [ ] FIX: "Move with WASD" tutorial doesn't clear
+    [+] I fixed defaults, but switching profiles needs to reload settings from the new save file [+] FIX: "Move with WASD" tutorial doesn't clear
+    - this works.
+It

 UNPLANNED FEATURES
 [X] Police Countdown level conditions --> next milestone